 Auditions and Interviews

-You may request an audition or interview at any of the following locations.
+You may request an audition or interview at any of the following locations, depending on demand.
 Photo ID is required for entry at all auditions and interviews.

-Please note that additional audition dates and/or times may become available at a later date.
-Thank you for your understanding.
+Please note that some audition dates and/or times may become available at a later date.

 Pittsburgh , PA